ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 The creation of Ethereum Classic was a strange and (at the time) largely unforseen outcome, so rather than blaming individuals or groups, it may be healthier to view the birth of Ethereum Classic as a happy accident that the universe saw fit to grace us with.

-For these reasons, this review will intentionally avoid name-checking individuals.
-Only organizations and/or prominent high ranking figures will be referenced, and only when their individual role is integeral to understanding the situation.
+For these reasons, this reflection will intentionally avoid name-checking individuals.
+Only organizations and/or high ranking executive positions will be referenced, and only when their roles are integeral to understanding the situation.

 ## The Original Ethereum Vision

 In the beginning there was "Build Unstoppable Applications", and for a time it was good.
 It was a real revolution, as your average developer now had the ability to create a new type of software that could not be stoppped or censored by anyone.
-In the early days, there was a united understanding and support of _Code is Law_ within the Ethereum community; it was was not just uncontroversial, but the very mission of Ethereum.
+In the early days, there was united support of for this understanding of _Code is Law_ within the Ethereum community; it was was not just uncontroversial, but the mission itself.

 ![Ethereum.org Build Unstoppable Applications](./unstoppable.png)

 This is evidenced by talks and tweets from [prominent thoughtleaders](https://twitter.com/stephantual/status/711875097817169920) and [Ethereum developers](https://www.youtube.com/watch?v=WdgQI6CA4-E) at the time, and moreover, by the phrase "Build Unstoppable Applications" [appearing on the official Ethereum website](https://web.archive.org/web/20150802035735/https://www.ethereum.org/).
-The phrase, as we [previously](/why-classic/code-is-law) looked at, is one and the same as _Code is Law_; unstoppability means that contract code is the ultimate arbiter of transaction outcomes, as opposed to courts or other forces outside the network who would otherwise be able to stop applications.
+The phrase, as we [previously](/why-classic/code-is-law) looked at, is one and the same as _Code is Law_; unstoppability means that Smart Contract code is the ultimate arbiter of transaction outcomes, as opposed to courts or other forces outside the contract layer who would otherwise be able to stop applications.

 Thousands flocked to the project based on this understanding and contributed time, talent and money, united by the _Original Ethereum Vision_ of "Build Unstoppable Applications".
 They told their friends, vouched for it's integrity, and thanks to this, the good word of Ethereum spread like wildfire.

-Everything was going well in ETH land; people were excited, new ideas were sprouting, projects were launching, and one of those projects in particular was soon to _prove classic_; The DAO.
+Everything was going well in ETH land; people were excited, new ideas were sprouting, projects were launching, and one of those projects in particular was soon to _prove Classic_; The DAO.

 ## The DAO

-A DAO or "Decentralized Autonomous Organisation" describes a Smart Contract system that, much like a company, manages the distribution of funds for many stakeholders, and is usually goverened by voting mechanisms.
-The idea of DAOs had been around for a while but were only theoretical until Ethereum made it easy to program and launch them, which many teams began to in 2015/16.
+A DAO (pronounced "_Dow_ Jones") or "Decentralized Autonomous Organisation" describes a Smart Contract system that, much like a company, manages the distribution of funds for many stakeholders, and is usually goverened by voting mechanisms.
+The idea of DAOs had been around for a while but weren't practical until Ethereum made it easy to program and launch them, which many teams began to in 2015/16.

 ![One of The DAO's Logos](./dao.webp)

 ### Slock.it

-Ethereum Foundation's Chief Communications Officer, who [announced](https://blog.ethereum.org/2015/07/30/ethereum-launches/) the Genesis Block and was an [advocate](https://twitter.com/stephantual/status/711874685156376576) of Code is Law, like many others, saw the bright future promised by "Build Unstoppable Applications".
-Indeed, as CCO of EF, ultimately it was their call to use this term to promote the Ethereum project.
+Ethereum Foundation, who raised funds in a crowdsale to create Ethereum, had a Chief Communications Officer who [announced](https://blog.ethereum.org/2015/07/30/ethereum-launches/) the Genesis Block, was an [advocate](https://twitter.com/stephantual/status/711874685156376576) of _Code is Law_, and like many others, saw the bright future promised by "Build Unstoppable Applications".
+Indeed, it was ultimately the call of the CCO to use this term to promote the Ethereum project.

 In November 2015, the (now ex) CCO teamed up with some coders and formed a company called slock.it.
 Slock.it wanted to launch not just _a_ DAO, but _The_ DAO, which would be used as a kind of Venture Capital fund targeting Etheruem projects.
-It was pitched as a way to both grow the Ethereum ecosystem and net returns for investors, who would deposit ether into The DAO contract in exchange for DAO Tokens, which would yeild rewards from investments made by The DAO.
+It was pitched as a way to both grow the Ethereum ecosystem and net returns for investors, who would deposit ether into The DAO contract in exchange for DAO Tokens, which would allow voting for and yeild rewards from investments made by The DAO.

 ### Curator Cronyism

 The DAO became big news in the Ethereum world, not least because it received significant backing from Ethereum Foundation members.
 Aside from the project being led by EF's recent CCO, The DAO had recruited "curators", who were given the ability to veto certain actions and act as a failsafe, in effect reassuring investors that funds would not be at risk from certain types of attack.
-[All 11 curators](https://medium.com/ursium-blog/vitalik-buterin-gavin-wood-alex-van-de-sande-vlad-zamfir-announced-amongst-stellar-dao-curators-44be4d12dd6e#.1mjq6cfn6) had worked for the Ethereum Project or Foundation, including some notable heavyweights.
+[All 11 curators](https://medium.com/ursium-blog/vitalik-buterin-gavin-wood-alex-van-de-sande-vlad-zamfir-announced-amongst-stellar-dao-curators-44be4d12dd6e#.1mjq6cfn6) had worked directly for the Ethereum Project or Foundation, including some notable heavyweights.

-Officially, the Ethereum Foundation itself did not have any role in The DAO, but given that so many members had tied to Ethereum Foundation individually, this position had to be made explicit.
+Officially, the Ethereum Foundation itself did not have any involvement with The DAO, but perhaps because so many curators had ties to The Ethereum Foundation, this position had to be made explicit.

 ![No Involvement](./no-involvement.jpeg)